Mr. William and Mrs. Betty were my first home care clients

 Mr. William was a retired veteran.
 Mrs. Betty was a housewife that raised four kids, that were grown and all living out of state.
 Secondly, she did much volunteering for the community.

 Mr. William came home from a round of golf to find his wife unconscious on the kitchen floor.
 Without delay, he hurried and called 911.
-All of a sudden, they rushed her to the hospital and quickly, had to perform brain surgery for an aneurysm.
-Unfortunately, the aneurysm popped all of a sudden, and she stopped breathing on the table.
+Suddenly, they rushed her to the hospital and quickly had to perform brain surgery for an aneurysm.
+Unfortunately, the aneurysm popped suddenly, and she stopped breathing on the table.
 Under those circumstances, she survived and went into a coma for several weeks.

 Adjusting When Tragedy Strikes

 With this in mind, she needed 24-hour care around the clock.
-In view of all that has happened Mr. William had been devastated and did not know what to do.
-For this reason, he called me and asked me to come to the hospital to help him sort through the madness.
-In spite of everything that she had been through, she awoke with little brain function.
+Given all that had happened, Mr. William was devastated and did not know what to do.
+For this reason, he called and asked me to come to the hospital to help him sort through the madness.
+Despite everything she had been through, she awoke with little brain function.
 And without delay, released from the hospital to the local rehab facility.
-In the final analysis, after 2 months in Rehabilitation, the social workers wanted her to go into a facility.
+In the final analysis, after two months in Rehabilitation, the social workers wanted her to go into a facility.
 As a result, Mr. William insisted she come home.

-On the positive side, I hired home health for Nurses, OT, PT.
-Secondly, I provided round the clock CNA’s.
+On the positive side, I hired home health for Nurses, OT, and PT.
+Secondly, I provided the clock CNAs.
 As a result, for the next year, we cared for Mrs. Betty with her Aneurysm.
-I had six CNA’s go in and assist with all aspects of daily living in three shifts.
-While rotating on the weekends with tender loving care.
+I had six CNAs go in and assist with all aspects of daily living in three shifts while rotating on the weekends with tender loving care.
 It was difficult for Mr. William to get used to the new normal.
 His beautiful wife of 43 years was unable to talk or get out of bed.

 Making Caregiving Part of Daily Life